xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Neural Networks.md

 > [!tldr]
 > Each neuron's value equals to the [dot product](../Linear%20Algebra/Dot%20product.md) between the weights for that neuron and the data [vector](../Linear%20Algebra/Vectors.md) $\mathbb{x}$.
->
-> We then put the result through a softmax and the output will indicate whether a neuron fires or not.

 ![](../z_images/Pasted%20image%2020230612021128.png)